-Any faculty member can request a drug screen after documentation of passion of alcohol or drugs in violation of this policy or suspected behaviors are demonstrated.
+Any faculty member can request a drug screen after documentation of possession of alcohol or drugs in violation of this policy or suspected behaviors are demonstrated.
 This drug screen test is at the expense of the student.
 During clinical, the student should report within 1 hour to a designated laboratory site for collection of drug screen.
 If request is made during attendance at the campus, the student would be required to report to the designated site for collection of drug screen within 1 hour.
-The following is a partial listing of what SUNO-DON deems possible signs and symptoms of drug or alcohol use.
+The following is a partial listing of what SUNO-SON deems possible signs and symptoms of drug or alcohol use.

-- Frequent absences from class, clinical or lab and/or disappearance from such - Isolation and withdrawal - Patient care errors, particularly medication errors - Detectable odor of alcohol
+- o Frequent absences from class, clinical or lab and/or disappearance from such

+- Isolation and withdrawal

+- o Patient care errors, particularly medication errors

+- o Detectable odor of alcohol

-- Increasingly poor decision and judgment about patient care
+- o Increasingly poor decision and judgment about patient care

 - Illogical or sloppy charting

-- Unusual accidents/incidents
+- o Unusual accidents/incidents

 - Deteriorating personal appearance

 - Changes in motor function/behavioral patterns including personality changes, mood swings, illogical thought patterns, gait disturbances, impaired dexterity, slurred speech, drowsiness/sleepiness, and pupillary changes

-Any refusal to comply with faculty request will result in immediate academic suspension and shall be reported to the Chair of the Nursing Program.
-The Department of Nursing will ensure confidentiality of results by making the information available to the student, appropriate SUNO Administrators, and the Louisiana State Board of Nursing.
+Any refusal to comply with faculty request will result in immediate academic suspension and shall be reported to the Vice Chancellor of Academic Affairs.
+The School of Nursing will ensure confidentiality of results by making the information available to the student, appropriate SUNO Administrators, and the Louisiana State Board of Nursing.